git authentication specify user and email: jbcodeforce or I22Scode

 All Git repositories have a base branch named main.

-By convention, the master branch in a Git repository contains the latest, stable version of the application source code.
-To implement a new feature or functionality, create a new branch from the master branch.
+By convention, the main branch in a Git repository contains the latest, stable version of the application source code.
+To implement a new feature or functionality, create a new branch from the main branch.
 This new branch, called a feature branch, contains commits corresponding to code changes for the new feature.

-When you use a branch for feature development, you can commit and share your code frequently without impacting the stability of code in the master branch.
-After ensuring the code in the feature branch is complete, tested, and reviewed, you are ready to merge the branch into another branch, such as the master branch.
+When you use a branch for feature development, you can commit and share your code frequently without impacting the stability of code in the main branch.
+After ensuring the code in the feature branch is completed, tested, and reviewed, you are ready to merge the branch into another branch, such as the main branch.
 Merging is the process of combining the commit histories from two separate branches into a single branch.

 Different workflows

 A centralized Git workflow uses a central Git repository as the single source of record for application code.
-Developers push code changes directly to the master branch, and do not push commits in other branches to the central repository.
+Developers push code changes directly to the main branch, and do not push commits in other branches to the central repository.
 Because the workflow results in commits to a single branch only, team members are prone to merge conflicts.
 It open doors to commit partial or incomplete code changes.
+Code is always on the most updated features so may be unstable.

-A feature branch workflow implements safety mechanisms to protect the stability of code on the master branch.
-The aim of this workflow is to always have deployable and stable code for every commit on the master branch, but still allow team members to develop and contribute new features to the project.
+A feature branch workflow implements safety mechanisms to protect the stability of code on the main branch.
+The aim of this workflow is to always have deployable and stable code for every commit on the main branch, but still allow team members to develop and contribute new features to the project.
+We can add a second main trunk, development or dev to support coding for the next software release.
+And feature branches can be done from this development branch.

 In a feature branch workflow, each new feature is implemented in a dedicated branch.